 What’s The Challenge?

 Another factor to consider is the challenge you’re trying to overcome.
-Crowdsourcing takes work when the challenge is abstract or hard to explain outside your industry, so open innovation might make more sense to develop creative solutions.
+Crowdsourcing takes work when the challenge is abstract or hard to explain outside your industry, so open innovation might make more sense in that situation.
 For example, it’s difficult to make international shipping problems or ergonomics fascinating to the wider public, as a rule, although the right explanation can go a long way.

-But if it’s a challenge with a hook, or one where your customers will have to regularly deal with the answer you come up with, it’s worth involving outside parties to see what they think.
+If it’s a challenge with a “hook,” some sort of need that catches attention, or one where your customers will have to regularly deal with the answer you come up with, it’s worth involving outside parties to see what they think.
 It can be as simple as asking “So, what would you like to see with the next release?” or asking your customers how they use your products.
 Sometimes you find surprising answers that you hadn’t considered or ancillary markets you want to bring forward.

 How Will The Solution Be Used?

 Finally, remember that this isn’t an either/or proposition.
 Some ideas start out with open innovation, and over time it becomes clear that crowdsourcing needs to be used to develop at least one aspect of them.
 And sometimes crowdsourcing is great for creating the raw idea, but then it needs to be shaped and refined by open innovation.
-As long as you keep the lines of communication, and identify who the stakeholders are, you’ll be able to deliver great ideas.
-Learn more here about how to use crowsourcing for product innovation.
+As long as you keep the lines of communication open, and identify who the stakeholders are, you’ll be able to deliver great ideas.
 To get started, join an IdeaScale community.